adhall13/pwn.college_Anuhya/PonderingPaths.md

 flag: `pwn.college{c2PsSN2E8yNjv6cjXVRwqXt1lqG.QXxUTN0wiMwEzNzEzW} `

 ## What I learnt
+The key concept learned from this challenge is the necessity of using the relative path prefix `./` when executing programs located in the current working directory on Linux.
+This practice explicitly tells the shell to look in the present location (represented by the dot, `.`) for the executable, as simply typing the program name will fail with a "command not found" error.
+This behaviour is a fundamental security measure in Linux, preventing accidental execution of programs in the current directory that might inadvertently share the names of core system utilities.

 ## References
 None used for this challenge

 # Home Sweet Home
+The challenge requires you to execute the program `/challenge/run` and provide it with a single absolute path as a command-line argument, where the program will write a copy of the flag.
+This argument must satisfy three strict constraints: the final, expanded path must be a valid absolute path; the path must reside inside your home directory (`/home/hacker`); and critically, the path argument must be three characters or less before the shell performs any expansion.
+The goal is to use a path shorthand to meet both the absolute path and the length constraints simultaneously.

 ## The Solve
+The challenge requires us to execute the program `/challenge/run` and provide it with a single absolute path as a command-line argument, where the program will write a copy of the flag.
+This argument must satisfy three strict constraints: the final, expanded path must be a valid absolute path; the path must reside inside our home directory (`/home/hacker`); and critically, the path argument must be three characters or fewer before the shell performs any expansion.
+The goal is to use a path shorthand to meet both the absolute path and the length constraints simultaneously.

 code:
 ```